 1) Apply to Modesto Junior College on-line-MJC Application

-4) Attend an EOP&S Application Workshop or contact the CARE Coordinator at (209) 575-6402-EOP&S Workshops Dates
+3) Attend an EOP&S Application Orientation or contact the CARE Coordinator at (209) 575-6402-EOP&S Orientation Dates

-2017-2018 Care Council Representatives
+2022-2023 Care Council Representatives

 The role of the CARE Advisory Committee is to be a sounding board to the CARE Program.
 The committee attends 1-2 meetings a year along with attending CARE events.
 The committee is made up of campus officials that work with the program, public agencies, and community members.
 The charge of the committee is to offer insights and suggestions on how the program can be successful.